> >

 it's very important to me that the flow of a bikes aesthetics matches it's smoothness in mashing; that the pride in rotating that crank can be felt/matched by the feedback of a frameset & each contact point chosen in a build. it's also very important to me that we keep a bike a bike & remember that wanting to hop on for a ride determines how well we've built something, not the money spent - the rarest parts sourced - dominating over friends - 'fashion statement' thinking

 Added by FABEL.
-Last updated almost 8 years ago.
+Last updated about 8 years ago.

 12 Comments